 Lemony herbs—lemon flavored and scented—are easy to grow and add a tangy zest to many dishes.
 Fresh leaves are commonly torn and added directly to salads and main dishes as a seasoning or garnish.
-Leaves and some flowers can be steeped in teas or blended into oils and vinegars.
+Leaves and some flowers can be steeped in teas or blended into oils and vinegar.
 All can be preserved for later use.

 Lemon-flavored and scented herbs include lemon thyme, lemon basil, lemon mint, lemon verbena, lemon balm, lemongrass, and lemon bergamot.

 Lemony herbs can be grown in nearly every climate region except the very coldest.
 Grow these herbs in the garden from spring through summer.
 They require sun to partial sun and well-drained soil; most need slightly compost-rich soil, but little extra attention.
 Almost all can be grown year-round indoors.

 Lemon herb-infused oil for brushing on grilled meats, fish, or vegetables or to use in stir-fries or to drizzle on pasta or rice dishes (sparingly) is also easy to make: heat 1 cup of olive oil in a skillet until hot; add 2 or 3 cloves of garlic minced; stir until the garlic begins to brown.
 Remove from heat and add a third of a cup or slightly more of fresh lemon-herb leaves and steep for one hour at room temperature.
 Strain the leaves from the oil and store them in a capped glass jar with a nonmetal lid for up to two weeks.

 Here are lemony herbs easy to grow

 Lemon balm (Melissa officinalis)

-- Kitchen use: Use fresh leaves finely chopped in salads, white sauces for fish, mayonnaise, sauerkraut, poultry, and pork.
+- Kitchen use: Use fresh leaves finely chopped in salads, and white sauces for fish, mayonnaise, sauerkraut, poultry, and pork.
 Add to fruit salads, jellies, custards, fruit drinks, and wine cups.
-Infuse fresh leaves for melissa tea.
-Add to blended vinegars: lemon balm and tarragon are well matched.
+Infuse fresh leaves for Melissa tea.
+Add to blended vinegar: lemon balm and tarragon are well-matched.

-- Description: Lemon-scented, hairy, strong-veined, toothed, oval, and light green leaves; pale yellow flower blooms in clusters, matures to white to pale blue.
+- Description: Lemon-scented, hairy, strong-veined, toothed, oval, and light green leaves; pale yellow flower blooms in clusters, and matures to white to pale blue.